jrpotter/notebook/notes/algorithms/dfs/kosaraju.md

 %%ANKI
 Basic
 Let $G = \langle V, E \rangle$ be a directed graph.
-What does its "component graph" refer to?
+What does its "underlying component graph" refer to?
-Back: The graph formed by viewing all SCC as a single node.
+Back: The graph formed by viewing each SCC as a single node.
 Reference: _Kosaraju’s Algorithm for Strongly Connected Components_, 2020, [https://www.youtube.com](https://www.youtube.com/watch?v=HOOmetF56BI).
 <!--ID: 1741270294202-->
 END%%

 %%ANKI
 Basic
 Let $G = \langle V, E \rangle$ be a directed graph.
-When its $G$'s component graph the same as $G$?
+When $G$'s component graph the same as $G$?
 Back: When $G$ is acyclic.
 Reference: _Kosaraju’s Algorithm for Strongly Connected Components_, 2020, [https://www.youtube.com](https://www.youtube.com/watch?v=HOOmetF56BI).
 <!--ID: 1741270294206-->